Via Ferrata · Malaga

 Which route offers the biggest adrenaline hit?

-The Caminito del Rey via ferrata at El Chorro, run by TUUR Canyoning, is the standout for exposure and reputation.
+The Caminito del Rey via ferrata at El Chorro, run by TUUR Canyoning, is a standout for exposure and reputation.
 The gorge walls rise sharply above the Guadalhorce river, and the route is set inside one of Andalusia's most dramatic canyons.
-At 55 €, it costs more, but the vertical exposure is unmatched among the 4 listed options.
+While most routes cost 35 €, the 55 € and 95 € options at El Chorro offer the most vertical exposure among the 5 listed tours.

 Do I need climbing experience to join these tours?

-No prior climbing experience is required for the two routes rated "Everybody welcome": the Sierra de Gracia in Archidona and the Caminito del Rey.
-The two routes rated "Occasionally sporty" ask for a reasonable level of physical fitness and comfort with heights, but no technical training.
+No prior climbing experience is required for the routes rated "Everybody welcome": the Sierra de Gracia in Archidona and the Caminito del Rey.
+The routes rated "Occasionally sporty" ask for a reasonable level of physical fitness and comfort with heights, but no technical training.
 All tours provide harness and helmet.

 What is the best season for via ferrata around Malaga?